[If you purchase anything on this site, I may make a commission. Disclosure Policy]

 He had no beauty or majesty to attract us to him, nothing in his appearance that we should desire him.
 Is.
 53:2, NIV

 We know Jesus was born a Jew in Judea.
-This means that He had brown skin like most everyone born in the Middle East.
+This means He had brown skin like almost everyone born in the Middle East.
 He also had dark hair and brown eyes - like His mother, Mary.
-The average height and weight of a Jew living in the 1st Century was 5’ 1” and 110 lbs.
+The average height and weight of Jews living in the 1st Century were 5’ 1” and 110 lbs.
 [Source: jeremyacarr.blogspot.com].
-Since Jesus was a normal-looking man at the time we can assume He was around the “average.”
+Since Jesus was a normal-looking man at the time, we can assume He was around the “average.”

 So Joseph also went up from the town of Nazareth in Galilee to Judea, to Bethlehem the town of David, because he belonged to the house and line of David.
 He went there to register with Mary, who was pledged to be married to him and was expecting a child.
 Luke 2:4-5, NIV